In this article, you’ll find answers to questions like:

 You’ve already witnessed a period of astonishing physical, emotional and social growth for your child.
-Although it may seem like he was just taking his first steps, he’s now mastered the monkey bars on the playground.
+Although it may seem like he was just taking his first steps, he’s now mastered the playground.

 As parents, we often hear the term developmental milestones and know it’s important our children hit these markers at key moments of growth.
 But what exactly do child development specialists mean by that phrase?

 1. SHOULD ALL KIDS DEVELOP AT THE SAME RATE?

 “First, it’s important to remember that every child is an individual,” says Randee Gabriel, programs manager at 211 Palm Beach/Treasure Coast.
 “There are no two children that will hit every milestone at the exact same time.
 Still, there are crucial cues to look for at each age.”

 Here’s some insight from the U.S. Centers for Disease Control and Prevention on what’s normal for your child’s development at these ages.
 Physical, social and mental skills develop quickly, and this is a critical time for children to develop confidence in all areas of life, such as through friends, schoolwork and sports.

 - Showing more independence from parents and family

 - Understanding more about their place in the world

 - Paying more attention to friendships and teamwork

 - Wanting to be liked and accepted by friends